Kruger National Park: Rhino

 Poachers make no distinction between white and black rhinos, but losses of black rhinos are low due to their reclusive and aggressive nature.
 Rhino horn fetches between $66,000 and $82,000 per kilogram, and the CITES ban has proved largely ineffectual against the trade in rhino horn.
-The second horn is sometimes also hacked from the skull to obtain about 100 ml of moisture that is sold locally as traditional medicine.
+The second horn is sometimes also hacked from the skull to obtain about 100 ml of moisture that is sold locally as traditional medicine Muti.

 Poaching rhino horn escalated in the 21st century, with 949 rhinos killed in Kruger in the first 12 years, and more than 520 in 2013 alone.
 A memorandum of agreement is seen as a necessary milestone in stemming the tide between South Africa and Vietnam, in addition to the one with China, while negotiations have not yet started with Thailand.
 The amount of rhino horn held in storage is not publicly known.
 Since 2009, some Kruger rhinos have been fitted with invisible tracing devices in their bodies and horns which enable officials to locate their carcasses and to track the smuggled horns by satellite.
 South Africa's 22,000 white and black rhinos represent some 93% of these species' world population, 12,000 of which are found in Kruger.

+In July 2022, Navara, an elephant poacher who frequented Kruger, was arrested in Maputo in a sting operation for possessing rhino horns.
+As of 2023, he is serving a 30-year prison sentence.

 Elephant

 Kruger experienced significant elephant poaching in the 1980s.
 Due to international and national efforts, including a worldwide ban on ivory sales beginning in 1989, the poaching was abated for many years, but a sharp rise in 2014 has continued and the numbers of elephants poached per year in the park is growing at an alarming rate.

-Following approval by CITES, 47 metric tons of stockpiled ivory from Kruger were auctioned on 6 November 2008.
+Following approval by CITES, 47 tonnes of stockpiled ivory from Kruger were auctioned on 6 November 2008.
 The sale fetched approximately US$6.7 million which was allocated to increased anti-poaching measures.
 The intention was to flood the market, crash prices and make poaching less profitable.
 But instead, the legal sale was followed by "an abrupt, significant, permanent, robust and geographically widespread increase" in elephant poaching, as subsequent research showed.

-The latest Convention on the International Trade in Endangered Species of Wild Flora and Fauna (CITES), summit voted down proposals for further one-off ivory sales from stockpiles for having led to increases in poaching across the continent.
+The 2019 Convention on the International Trade in Endangered Species of Wild Flora and Fauna summit voted down proposals for further one-off ivory sales from stockpiles for having led to increases in poaching across the continent.
 Across the continent the African elephant population decreased 30% in the period between 2007 and 2014.